 Straw poll #65

-Do you support that an STA of an MLD can provide MLD-level information that is common to all STAs affiliated with the MLD and per-link information that is specific to the STA on each link in management frames during multi-link setup?
+802.11be supports that an STA of an MLD can provide MLD-level information that is common to all STAs affiliated with the MLD and per-link information that is specific to the STA on each link in management frames during multi-link setup.

-The specific information is TBD [#SP65]
+The specific information is TBD. [#SP65]

 [20/0028r5 (Indication of Multi-link Information, Insun Jang, LGE), SP#1, Approved with unanimous consent]